saulbel/prometheus-slack/README.md

 ````
 Let´s explain a little bit more about how this stack works.
 - `Prometheus` --> this tool allows to scrap data from servers and stores it in time-series format.
 - `Alertmanager` --> taking the data we have in Prometheus, we are able to create alerts.
-These alerts can be sent to programs such us `telegram`, `teams` or in this case `slack`.
+These alerts can be sent to programs such as `telegram`, `teams` or in this case `slack`.
 We can use email to send this alerts too.
 - `Karma` --> this is a frontend for Alertmanager.
 It allows us to visualize alerts much better than in Alertmanager.
 - `Node-exporter` --> this is the agent in charge of exposing the metrics in the server/container for `prometheus` to scrape from.
 There are more exporters, for example we can use `win-exporter` if our server is a windows one.
 - `Grafana` --> this software allows us to create dashboards to have all our data configured in a good looking way.
 It will connect to prometheus in order to do so.